 - Cut and spin transfer effects are related to throw effects, so a complete understanding of throw helps too.

 - Kicks and banks generally go longer on new and clean cloth in a dry environment (see cloth effects for more info).
 Although, slick cloth delays the curve forward after rebound, which can make the ball to come up short, especially at faster speed.

 - Kicks and banks generally go shorter with rail cushions that are bouncier (i.e., have a higher coefficient of restitution perpendicular to the rail).

 - Standard kicking and banking systems work fairly well on most pool equipment; although, adjustments will be required based on table conditions.

 - Diamond brand tables (especially the 7′ tables and the older “Red label” 9′ tables) play much shorter than all other table brands, so significant adjustments will need to be made (by aiming down-table more) when playing on Diamond tables (see Diamond tables banking short).

-If one doesn’t understand all of these effects, or have great intuition built up from years and years of experience (i.e., lots of mistakes and successes), you will not be effective with bank and kick shot mirror and diamond systems over a wide range of shots.
+If one doesn’t understand these effects, or have great intuition built up from years and years of experience (i.e., lots of mistakes and successes), you will not be effective with bank and kick shot mirror and diamond systems over a wide range of shots.
 Here’s an excerpt from Vol. IV of the Video Encyclopedia of Pool Practice (VEPP) that shows you how to develop a feel for some of the effects during practice:

 Here are some example shots where speed and spin can be used to change the rebound angle and path with kick and bank shots: